Problems With Brick Veneer

 Bad Brick Joints

-Bad brick joints are another one of the most common problems with brick veneer.
-On either a real brick or then brick veneer wall there can be thousands of joints.
-Each joint has to be filled with mortar and then tooled into the correct shape.
-So there are two issues here.
+Brick joints are another one of the most common problems with brick homes.
+There can be thousands of joints on an all brick home and any one of them can cause a potential problem in the future.
+Each joint has to be filled with mortar during and after installation and then tooled into the correct shape.
+So there are two main issues here.

-- Improper filling of the brick joints can create voids which can eventually crack.
-They crack because the thin amount of mortar isn’t strong enough.
+- Improper filling of the brick joints after the bricks are installed can create voids which can eventually crack.
+They typically crack because the fill is too thin which means it’s weak.
 A joint should be completely filled solid without voids.

-- Properly tooling the brick joint is also important not only for looks but also water mitigation.
+- Properly tooling the brick joint is also important not only for looks but also to help prevent water infiltration.

-There are a few types of tooled joints used to shape brick veneer joints.
+There are a few types of tools used to shape brick veneer joints.
 The three most common are the V-joint, concave, and weather joints.
 These three types provide the most weather resistance and are the ones we recommend and use on all of our brick jobs.
-Other types of joints can potentially be a problem.

 Bad brick joints are pretty easy to spot when your inspecting a brick home.
 Look for uneven joints.
-If the brick veneer was done by a prop then all the joints will look uniform.
-You won’t be able to see voids but if all the tooling was done correctly it’s a safe bet they filled the gaps correctly too.
+If the brick was done by a pro then all the joints will look uniform.
+You won’t be able to see voids during a home inspection but if all the tooling was done correctly it’s a safe bet they filled the gaps correctly too.